 by Jack Norris, RD, LD

-- Introduction to the Omega-3 Fatty Acids
+- Research on Omega-3 Fatty Acids in Plant-Based Diets

 - Long-chain Omega-3 Fatty Acid Blood Levels of Vegetarians